Padersent History, Family Crest & Coats of Arms

 Spelling in the medieval era was a highly imprecise process.
 Translation, particularly from Gaelic to English, was little better.
 For these reasons, early Scottish names are rife with spelling variations.
 In various documents Padersent has been spelled Patterson, Paterson, Pattersen, Patteson, Pattison and many more.

 Early Notables of the Padersent family (pre 1700)

-Notable amongst the Clan from early times was John Paterson (1604-1679), Bishop of Ross; John Paterson (1632-1708), the last Archbishop of Glasgow, Bishop of Galloway
+Notable amongst the Clan from early times was John Paterson (1604-1679), Bishop of Ross; John Paterson (1632-1708), the last Archbishop of Glasgow, Bishop of Galloway, Bishop of Edinburgh; and William Pattison (1706-1727), an English poet.

-Sir William Paterson (1658-1719), a Scottish trader and banker, one of the founders of the Bank...
-Another 68 words (5 lines of text) are included under the topic Early Padersent Notables in all our PDF Extended History products and printed products wherever possible.
+Another 59 words (4 lines of text) are included under the topic Early Padersent Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Padersent family to Ireland

 Some of the Padersent family moved to Ireland, but this topic is not covered in this excerpt.

 Another 75 words (5 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Padersent family

 Settlers from Scotland put down roots in communities all along the east coast of North America.
 Some moved north from the American colonies to Canada as United Empire Loyalists during the American War of Independence.
 As Clan societies and highland games started in North America in the 20th century many Scots rediscovered parts of their heritage.
 Early North American records indicate many people bearing the name Padersent were among those contributors: Andrew and David Paterson who were banished to Georgia in 1685; James Paterson who settled in New Hampshire in 1718; David Patterson who settled in Boston in 1651.

 - ^ Black, George F., The Surnames of Scotland Their Origin, Meaning and History.
 New York: New York Public Library, 1946.
 Print.
 (ISBN 0-87104-172-3)